DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 ### Sources
 `NIST SP 800-61`

-# 4. Network Protocols
+# 4. NETWORK PROTOCOLS

 **Network protocols** are sets of rules or conventions that govern the communication between devices on a computer network.
 These protocols define the format, timing, sequencing, and error checking used during data transmission.
 Network protocols also determine how devices identify each other on the network and how they establish, maintain, and terminate connections.

 This cheatsheet contains essential protocols and standards, including:
-- Name of the protocol
+- Name of the protocol;
-- Port number
+- Port number;
-- TCP or UDP port usage
+- TCP or UDP port usage;
-- OSI layer
+- OSI layer;
-- Essential functions
+- Essential functions;
-- Possible vectors of attack
+- Possible vectors of attack;
-- State of security
+- State of security.

 The cheatsheet recognizes two states of security: